I consider nothing human to be alien to me

 Public Domain (Wikimedia)

-Homo sum, humani nihil a me alienum puto:
+Homo sum, humani nihil a me alienum puto.

-The full sentence is then: "I am a human, I consider nothing human alien to me".
+The full sentence then reads: 'I am a human being; I consider nothing human alien to me'.

 1. Universal Human Experiences